aspecker/Crystal-collector/README.md

  # CRYSTAL COLLECTOR TO-DOs
- * better spacing on buttons
  * logic to prevent the same number from being selected by multiple buttons
- * shorten the underlines so they are only under each word
+     * have an array with 1-12, use .filter

  * some sort of end of game celebration, like a shower of gems
- * WHY DO THE JEWELS NOT SHOW UP ON GITHUB PAGES

 # DONES
-* * stop function to prevent it from shaking for 10 seconds after many clicks
+* stop function to prevent it from shaking for 10 seconds after many clicks
+* fixed images not showing up on github pages
+* better spacing on buttons
+* shorten the underlines so they are only under each word

  # Crystal Collector Pseudocode